 When the county, named for the explorer Zebulon M. Pike, was organized in 1818, it included all of Missouri's Upper Salt River Country from which have come 9 whole counties and parts of 6 others.
-Many Pike Countians joined the 1849 Gold Rush, and the ballads "Joe Bowers" and "Sweet Betsy from Pike" are associated with this county.
+Many Pike Countians joined the 1849 Gold Rush, and the ballads "Joe Bowers" and "Sweet Betsy from Pike" are associated with

 Bowling Green was the home of famed Congressman, Speaker of the House, James Beauchamp (Champ) Clark (1850-1921).
 His son, Bennett Champ Clark (1890-1954), U.S. Senator, was born here, and here also were born diplomat John F. Swift (1829-1891), and Admiral W.R.
 Purnell (1886-1955).
 Elliot W. Major, 33rd governor of Mo. lived here.

 Points of interest here include the state statue of Champ Clark by F.C.
 Hibbard; the Clark House known as Honey Shuck; the J.W.
 Basye and Purnell Houses; and Purnell memorial plaque at the courthouse.

 Erected 1957 by State Historical Society of Missouri and State Highway Commission.

 Marker series.
 This marker is included in the Missouri, State Historical Society of marker series.